 Upon retiring from the Houston Ballet, Mrs. Mast earned a Bachelor of Arts degree in Psychology from the University of Texas at Austin.
 After graduating, Meredith pursued a career in human resources and also began teaching ballet.
 After moving to Madison with her husband in 1999, she designed a program specifically for children ages 3-9 called Storybook Ballet™.
 The children’s ballet program incorporates basic ballet instruction with costumes, props, music, drama and children’s stories.
 In addition, she has taught classical ballet at all levels at various dance studios in and around Madison, Wisconsin.

 Mrs. Mast’s passion is teaching and working with children.
-When teaching dance to young children, she believes in tapping into the child’s imagination and allowing the child to explore dance freely.
+When teaching dance to young children, she believes in tapping into the child’s imagination and allowing the child to explore the beauty of dance.
 By making movement magical, she hopes to “plant the seed” for a love of the art form which “will grow” individually.
 With older children and adults, she emphasizes proper classical ballet technique, yet still provides opportunities for the students to move freely such that their love of dance will continue to flourish.
-Mrs. Mast enjoys her home out in the country and is also the mother of four boys!
+Mrs. Mast is also a published author of her first Storybook Ballet original fairytale entitled, Willow Rose Learns Honesty– coauthored by her mother.
+Mrs. Mast enjoys her home out in the country and is also the mother of four young men!